 The /5 and later usually have an electric starter.
-This does not mean that because it is easy to crank over, you should just crank until it reaches the maximum.
-We always restricted the test to 6 compression strokes and carefully watched the gauge as it increases on each stroke.
+This does not mean that because it is easy to crank over, you should crank it until it reaches the maximum.
+We always restricted the test to 6 compression strokes and carefully watched the gauge as it increased on each stroke.

-The CV carbs must be removed a bit to allow the air in.
-The older slide type carbs on the R50/5 and R60/6/6 and /7 should just have the throttle opened up fully during the testing.
+The CV carbs on the 750 cc engines must be pulled back a bit to allow the air easy access.
+The older slide-type carbs on the R50/5 and R60/5/6, and /7 should have the throttle opened up entirely during the testing.

-As the compression gets lower and lower, the tuning changes in the engine.
-An experienced BMW tuner will “feel” this as the carb adjustments are made.
-It just won’t respond to the idle air adjustments properly.
-The sound out of the exhaust just isn’t crisp either.
+As the compression degenerates, the engine tuning changes.
+An experienced BMW tuner will “feel” this while adjusting the carbs.
+It won’t respond to the idle air adjustments properly.
+The sound out of the exhaust isn’t crisp.

 When the compression gets down to around 100 – 105 psi, the carbs won’t respond well to adjustments.
 The bike will still start easily.
-The top speed will be reduced by 10-15 mph, but how many “open it up” to find out?
-At 75-80 psi, the bike will still start, but not pull out without some warm-up time.
+The top speed will be reduced by 10-15 mph, but very few riders “open it up” to find out.
+At 75-80 psi, the bike will still start but not pull out without some warm-up time.
 It may take a lot of “tickling” to get enough gas into it to keep running.
-It will be really sluggish at medium highway speeds.
+It will be sluggish at medium highway speeds.
 The carb tuning will be rather flat too.
-At 50 psi and lower, it will be really hard to start and barely keep up with traffic on the highway.
-The gas mileage will suffer badly too.
+At 50 psi and lower, it will be tough to start and barely keep up with traffic on the highway.
+The gas mileage will suffer.

 The R69 might be a few psi lower but is nearly as high as the other sports models.
 These models are easy to test by foot.
 With my weight of 175 lbs, as the kick starter goes through the compression stroke, my whole weight will be on the lever.
 My other foot will be off of the ground for a second.
 It will slowly sink through the compression stroke.
 That is good compression.
 The R68 has a different transmission and feels easier to kick.
-By going through compression several times, one can easily feel which cylinder is low and about how much it is.
-After you have a lot of experience with feeling the resistance, this “kick method” will allow one to “guess” within 10 psi of what the gauge will show.
+Going through compression several times allows one to easily feel which cylinder is low and how much it is.
+After you have a lot of experience with feeling the resistance, this “kick method” will allow you to “guess” within ten psi of what the gauge reveals.

-At around 125-130 psi it starts to be a bit harder to adjust the idle air, but will still start easily.
-At 90-100 psi it will start, but not so easily and take some warm-up time.
-The carbs just won’t respond well at all.
-At 75-80 psi, the bike will still go on the highway, but top speed may be down at least 25 mph.
-But the R69S is a 110 mph bike, so the limit of 80 mph isn’t something that many owners test.
+At around 125-130 psi, it is a bit harder to adjust the idle air, but it will still start easily.
+It will start at 90-100 psi but not so easily and take some warm-up time.
+The carbs won’t respond well.
+At 75-80 psi, the bike will still go on the highway, but the top speed may be down at least 25 mph.
+But the R69S is a 110 mph bike, so the limit of 80 mph isn’t something that many owners notice.

 An engine with a sports cam may not show these results.
 The valve overlap can affect the measurement at cranking rpm.
 It may give an artificially low reading.

-At cranking, or kicking, speeds the valves are operating under ideal conditions.
-They operate so slowly that they can fully seat, while at road rpm they may wobble in loose valve guides.
+At cranking or kicking speeds, the valves operate under ideal conditions.
+They operate so slowly that they can fully seat, while at road rpm, they may wobble in loose valve guides.

-When we had a head off of the engine, we would put some solvent into the intake port and exhaust port.
-If the liquid leaked through into the combustion chamber just sitting, think about how it may leak in a dynamic test.
+When we had a head off the engine, we would put some solvent into the intake and exhaust ports.
+If the liquid leaked through into the combustion chamber just sitting.
+Think about how it may leak in a dynamic test.

-I saw a BMW engine with very low compression of 25-30 psi in each side still go down the freeway at almost 60 mph, but that was about all it would produce and it had to warm up to even get there.
-That particular motorcycle lived on top of a hill and the owner would use the entire hill to “bump start” it.
-It got so bad that even after a couple of blocks of that type of running it wasn’t running well at the bottom, so he brought it in so I could “tune it up” and fix everything.
-The valves were completely burned up and solvent ran through them instantly.
+A customer’s BMW engine with a low compression of only 25-30 psi on each side would still go down the freeway at almost 60 mph, but that was about all it would produce, and it had to be warmed up.
+That particular motorcycle lived on top of a hill, and the owner would use the entire hill to “bump start” it.
+It got so bad that even after a couple of blocks, it wasn’t running well at the bottom, so he brought it in so I could “tune it up” and fix everything.
+The valves were badly burned, and the solvent ran through them instantly.

 BMW motorcycle piston ring compressor

-The question has come up many times about what to use as a ring compressor when installing a cylinder on a BMW motorcycle.
+Many times, the question has come up about what to use as a ring compressor when installing a cylinder on a BMW motorcycle.
 All BMW shops, to my knowledge, do it the same way, with our fingernails.
 It is faster and safer.
-This has brought about a cry of protest that is huge.
+This method brought about a cry of protest that was huge.

-Car engines are what most people are used to and from them, we gain a lot of our experience.
+Car engines are what most people are used to, and from them, we gain a lot of our experience.
 Most cars have a head(s) that are on top or an angle that still makes them nearly on top of the engine.
-To install a piston one must have it already on the rod.
-The whole thing gets shoved down into the bore and then the rod cap gets installed.
-The cylinder wall is completely straight and this makes it hard to get the rings to go down into the cylinder.
+To install a piston, one must have it already on the rod.
+The whole thing gets shoved down into the bore, and the rod cap is installed.
+The cylinder wall is completely straight, and this makes it hard to get the rings to go down into the cylinder.
 They want to “catch” on the top of the block.
 A tool is used to compress the rings so that the piston will easily slide into the cylinder.
-The tool is usually referred to as a ring compressor.
-It is a wide band that tightens up on the rings, the rod is inserted into the cylinder and the whole thing sort of sits on the edge of the ring compressor.
-Then the piston crown is gently tapped down and it goes into the cylinder.
+That tool is called a ring compressor.
+It is a wide band that tightens up on the rings.
+The rod and piston are inserted into the cylinder.
+The whole thing sort of sits on the edge of the ring compressor.
+Then the piston crown is gently tapped down and goes into the cylinder.
 The ring compressor ends up loose on the top and has never even touched the piston skirt.
-This works very well.
-Sorry, but I can’t find mine to photograph.
+This procedure works very well for cars.

 BMW motorcycle stuff

-BMW was afraid of a ring compressor sliding down along the skirt to possibly damage it.
+BMW was afraid of a ring compressor sliding down along the skirt and possibly damaging it.
 The ring compressor is also being shoved inwards against the piston by the “bevel” so that it is really dangerous to the piston.
 I have several times seen gouges in the piston skirt from a ring compressor.
-BMW was right, misuse of a tool can damage the piston.
+BMW was right; misuse of a tool can damage the piston.
 To eliminate this possibility, BMW designed a ring compressor that wouldn’t damage the piston.
-Just so that it wouldn’t get lost, they also attached it to the cylinder.
+It is built into the cylinder.
 This clever invention isn’t new at all.
 I have seen it on every BMW cylinder that I have ever removed.
-The oldest one was an R52 from 1927, so I can’t really say that it was used from the start on the R32 a few years earlier.
+The oldest one was an R52 from 1927.

 See the shadow that goes across the bottom of the cylinder base?
 It clearly shows the beveled edge.
-That is the BMW special tool for compressing the rings.
+That is the BMW method for compressing the rings.

 1971 R60/5 cylinder with a large “ring compressor” beveled edge.